Q-OvO-Q/cognitive_test_group_1/ANS_Test/README.md

 - added run_ans.ipynb which allows the user to take the test without having to see any of the code
 - the user is shown their result at the end of the test
 - the user is able to see which question they are on and so how far through the test they are

+Contents of ANS_test directory:
+- images used in the test
+- ans_test_code.ipynb v1 and v2
+- run_ans.ipynb